kopiro/siriwave/README.md

-# SiriWaveJS
+# SiriWave

 Have you ever thought on how to get the Siri wave effect on your website or mobile app?

-SiriWaveJS is a library that _easily_ allows you to get this effect.
+SiriWave is a library that _easily_ allows you to get this effect.

 ### [Live example](http://kopiro.github.io/siriwavejs/)